Aiven-Open/guardian-for-apache-kafka/docs/src/main/paradox/backup/configuration.md

         * `duration`: If configuration is `period-from-first` then this determines max period of time for each time slice.
         * `chrono-unit`: if configuration is `chrono-unit-slice` the `chrono-unit` determines
+    * `commit-timeout-buffer`: Guardian sets the commit timeout of the Kafka consumer based on the `time-configuration` since Guardian does manual committing of cursors.
+The buffer gets added onto the `time-configuration` to give some headroom for any theoretical delays.